Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 Therefore, my beloved, flee from idolatry.
 I speak as to wise men; judge for yourselves what I say.
 The cup of blessing which we bless, is it not the communion of the blood of Christ?
 The bread which we break, is it not the communion of the body of Christ? we, though many, are one bread and one body; for we all partake of that one bread.

 The Old Testament doesn't say much about the wine in reference to this table other than mentioning the cups and pitchers used for pouring it.

 You are also to make its plates and cups, as well as its pitchers and bowls for pouring drink offerings.
 Make them out of pure gold.
 Put the Bread of the Presence on the table before me at all times.

 — Exodus 25:29-30

 The New Testament completes this picture by showing that the drink offering symbolizes Christ's blood poured out for us.

 In the same way, he also took the cup after supper and said, “This cup is the new covenant in my blood, which is poured out for you

 — Luke 22:20

-The cup, like the bread, referenced His suffering and life given on behalf of us.
+The cup, like the bread, referenced His suffering in the form of His shed blood and life given on behalf of us.

 But one of the soldiers pierced his side with a spear, and at once blood and water came out.